 Dealing with Pet Obesity

-Do you have a fat cat or a plump pooch?
+Des your pet seem a little plump?
 While some think chubby pets are cute, overweight pets are in danger of obesity-related health problems that can lead to chronic diseases or even emergency situations.

 - Degenerative joint disease